ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

-are not signed by a log known to the client and SHOULD store the remaining SCTs together with a locally constructed certificate chain which is trusted (i.e. terminated in a pre-loaded or locally installed Trust Anchor) in a sct\_feedback object or equivalent data structure for later use in SCT Feedback.
+are not signed by a log known to the client and SHOULD store the remaining SCTs together with a locally constructed certificate chain which is trusted (i.e. terminated in a pre-loaded or locally installed Trust Anchor) in an sct\_feedback object or equivalent data structure for later use in SCT Feedback.

 The SCTs stored on the client MUST be keyed by the exact domain name